hcebke/libQEx/README.md

 \[[Bommes et al. 2009](http://dx.doi.org/10.1145/1576246.1531383)\].

-Quad extraction is often believed to be a trivial matter but quite the opposite is true: Numerous special cases, ambiguities induced by numerical inaccuracies and limited solver precision, as well as imperfections in the maps produced by most methods (unless costly countermeasures are taken) pose significant challenges to the quad extractor.
+Quad extraction is often believed to be a trivial matter but quite the opposite is true: numerous special cases, ambiguities induced by numerical inaccuracies and limited solver precision, as well as imperfections in the maps produced by most methods (unless costly countermeasures are taken) pose significant challenges to the quad extractor.

-Read our paper if you want to find out why quad extraction is complicated and how we tackle it or skip ahead and download the source code if you don't care about the details and just need results.
+Read [our paper](http://www.rwth-graphics.de/publication/204/) if you want to find out why quad extraction is complicated and how we tackle it or skip ahead and download the source code if you don't care about the details and just need results.